 Dr. Mark Amo-Boateng is a Lecturer at the Department of Energy and Environmental Engineering at the University of Energy and Natural Resources (UENR) in Sunyani, Ghana.

-He is also the CEO and founder of Eninem Tech whose products include proprietary power generation process, the digital turbine and power system to be used by customers for off-the-grid power generation, as well as conversion of existing power plants into a clean power generating source.
+He is also the CEO and founder of Enyinam Tech whose products include proprietary power generation process, the digital turbine and power system to be used by customers for off-the-grid power generation, as well as the conversion of existing power plants into a clean power generating source.

 Dr. Mark Amo-Boateng graduated from Hohai University in 2015 with a doctorate degree in Hydrology and Water Resource in Nanjing, China.
 Also, MSc in Water Resources Engineering and Management and BSc.